NUTRITION

 When you need eggwhite replacers → The liquid from a can of chickpeas, called Aquafaba, is excellent for vegan meringues, macarons, and pavlovas.
 Use about 3 tablespoons of aquafaba, whisked until foamy, per egg.
 Or simply buy egg replacers, such as Neat Egg Replacer.

-For anything that relies on a creamy foundation, such as custards, cream pies, and cheesecakes plain plant-based yogurt will work just as well to replace eggs. ¼ cup plant-based yogurt = 1 egg.
+For anything that relies on a creamy foundation, such as custards, cream pies, and cheesecakes Plain plant-based yogurt will work just as well to replace eggs. ¼ cup plant-based yogurt = 1 egg.
+Silken tofu will also give a creamy texture when mixed well with the liquid ingredients.

-FIND EGG REPLACERS HERE: Powder & starches; flax & chia seeds; applesauce, canned chickpeas, egg replacers.
+FIND EGG SUBSTITUTES HERE: Powder & starches; flax & chia seeds; applesauce, canned chickpeas, egg replacerssilken tofu